kaby76/Trash/src/trsponge/readme.md

 ## Current version

-0.20.16 Add performance testing to templates.
-Add -force option to trgen to generate a target.
-Dotnet 7.0 dependency; desc.xml replacement for pom.xml.
-Add trfoldlit.
+0.20.16 Updates to trfoldlit, trconvert (rex, pegjs, kocmanllk but incomplete, trparse, trstrip.
 NB: not all Trash tools supported yet.